mariekrulovva/get_next_line/README.md

 a binary file.
 However, you can implement a logical way to handle this behavior if you want to.

-:bulb: Does your function still work if the BUFFER_SIZE value is 9999?
+:bulb1: Does your function still work if the BUFFER_SIZE value is 9999?
 If it is 1?
 10000000?
 Do you know why?

 **GNL with files**